Cooper (profession)

-A cooper is a person trained to make wooden casks, barrels, vats, buckets, tubs, troughs and other similar containers from timber staves that were usually heated or steamed to make them pliable.
+A cooper is a craftsman who produces wooden casks, barrels, vats, buckets, tubs, troughs, and other similar containers from timber staves that were usually heated or steamed to make them pliable.

 Journeymen coopers also traditionally made wooden implements, such as rakes and wooden-bladed shovels.
 In addition to wood, other materials, such as iron, were used in the manufacturing process.
 The trade is the origin of the surname Cooper.

 Etymology

-The word "cooper" is derived from Middle Dutch or Middle Low German kūper 'cooper' from kūpe 'cask', in turn from Latin cupa 'tun, barrel'.
-Everything a cooper produces is referred to collectively as cooperage.
-A cask is any piece of cooperage containing a bouge, bilge, or bulge in the middle of the container.
-A barrel is a type of cask, so the terms "barrel-maker" and "barrel-making" refer to just one aspect of a cooper's work.
-The facility in which casks are made is also referred to as a cooperage.

-As a name

-In much the same way as the trade or vocation of smithing produced the common English surname Smith and the German name Schmidt (see occupational surname), the cooper trade is also the origin of the English name Cooper.